Travis Barker Reveals What Makes Him and Kourtney Kardashian "Very Similar" - E! Online

 During an April 6 episode of Jimmy Kimmel Live!, Kourtney said they'd tried to get a marriage license but were unable to do so by the time they wanted to tie the knot.
 Still, the moment was special to the pair.

 "We just did it anyway," Kourtney said.
-"It's what in the heart."
+"It's what's in the heart."